 These standards will assist HCV testing sites to identify, test, counsel, and refer clients for HCV.

 The Department of State Health Services (DSHS) provides limited funding for this HCV targeted intervention initiative.
 Testing will only be offered at specifically funded sites across the state and to clients considered at highest risk.
-HIV/STI sites that do not provide HCV testing will refer clients at highest risk for HCV to the closest testing site.
+HIV/STD sites that do not provide HCV testing will refer clients at highest risk for HCV to the closest testing site.

 DSHS’ limited testing resources will be targeted to persons in the following risk categories:

 - Persons who have ever shared needles or shared any drug equipment (“works”) used in preparation or storage of an injectable drug;

 - Health care workers who received a needlestick, a puncture from a contaminated sharp instrument, or had a mucosal exposure from a hepatitis C-infected client; and

 As with other DSHS supported services, the inability to pay clinic fees may not be the sole reason for denial of services.
 If the client meets the testing criteria, services must be provided regardless of the client’s ability to pay.

 Although there is less evidence supporting testing of persons in the following risk categories, they may be tested at DSHS sites with supervisory approval as funding resources permit:

 - Long-term sex partners of persons who are HCV-positive; and